 Fluctuating water weight levels is one of the main reasons why you can actually look “fatter” even after a few weeks of dieting.
 People who do fitness modeling and bodybuilding are experts at knowing how to draw out every last ounce of water from their body, but for the average person who is following a pretty normal diet and routine, this can be a bit tricky.

 Solutions to Water Weight

-This article is going to break down all of the aspects involving water weight and teach you how to flush it from your body on a regular basis so you can achieve that tight shrink wrapped feel that the magazine cover models achieve.
+This article is going to break down all of the aspects involving water weight and teach you how to flush it from your body regularly so you can achieve that tight shrink-wrapped feel that the magazine cover models achieve.

 There are a few really easy principles you have to follow if you want to ensure that your body doesn’t store water weight.